What is a Contract Audit?

 Differences Between Contract Audits and Contract Reviews

-Unlike a contract audit, a contract review can also be used in the negotiation process: making sure parties only agree to terms that fit with their company policies and positions.
-They are also often used to identify outdated or incorrect clauses caused by a change in the business or economy, and are carried out to flag any legal risks (this is known as a red flag review).
+Unlike a contract audit, a contract review is part of the negotiation process: making sure parties agree to terms that fit their company policies and positions.
+They are also often used to identify outdated or incorrect clauses caused by a change in the business or economy and are carried out to flag any legal risks (this is known as a red flag review).

-Contract reviews can be completed on individual or multiple contracts, whereas a contract audit involves multiple documents and usually is kept as an internal process.
+Contract reviews can be completed on individual or multiple contracts, whereas a contract audit involves numerous documents as an internal process.

 Why Should You Audit Your Business’ Contracts?

-Contract audits are vital to any business and should be carried out frequently to ensure that an organisation’s contractual processes are controlled.
+Contract audits are vital to any business.
+Frequent contract audits control an organisation’s contractual processes.
 Highlighted below are just some of the benefits your company could gain from regular contractual audits.

 Control and Recover Your Costs

 By auditing your contracts, you can ensure that payments and costs are verified and that your business isn’t over-paying what was agreed.
-Not only does this improve your cash flow, but it prevents any future monetary errors, leading to significant savings and an increased financial performance in the long-run.
+Not only does this improve your cash flow, but it prevents any future monetary errors, leading to significant savings and improving financial performance in the long run.

-It is easy for small mistakes to be made, leading to inaccurate billing, but these mistakes could add up and significantly impact the finances of any company.
+It is easy for small mistakes to creep in, leading to inaccurate billing, but these mistakes could add up and significantly impact the finances of any company.

-Through the regular examination of policies, systems and controls, areas of non-compliance and outdated processes can be identified and corrected.
-As these findings and solutions are implemented, fewer problems should appear in future audits; particularly around non-compliance.
-This then reduces the likelihood of any mistakes or inefficiency causing lasting damage (both financially and reputationally) to the business.
+By regular examination of policies, systems and controls can highlight areas of non-compliance and outdated processes.
+Fewer problems appear, particularly around non-compliance, as each contract audit creates new solutions.
+It reduces the likelihood of any mistakes or inefficiency causing lasting damage (both financially and reputationally) to the business.

-By carrying out internal contract audits, it also ensures that the legal team has a thorough knowledge of the business’ contracts, and so contract management becomes quicker and more effective.
-Additionally, with this updated information, future contracts can be drafted at a higher quality and with more clarity; ensuring that the parties’ requirements are always relevant and beneficial for the organisation.
+becomes quicker and more effective.
+Additionally, with this updated information, future contracts are of a higher quality and more clarity, ensuring that the parties’ requirements are always relevant and beneficial for the organisation.

 Prevent Fraudulent Activity

-Contract audits prevent businesses from overpaying on services and products, and identifies any fraudulent activity (if it exists).
-Detecting these problems early-on minimises the impact felt on the organisation and reduces the likelihood of encountering legislative problems in the future.
-Regularly auditing contracts thoroughly also helps to deter any dishonest activities and keeps terms and conditions out of grey areas.
+Contract audits prevent businesses from overpaying on services and products and identifies any fraudulent activity (if it exists).
+Detecting these problems early on minimises the impact on the organisation and reduces the likelihood of encountering legislation issues in the future.
+Regularly auditing contracts thoroughly also helps deter unethical activities and keeps terms and conditions out of grey areas.

 Effectively Manage Risk

-Using a contractual audit, risk (this could include financial, reputational or legal risks) can be identified in advance, meaning that an organisation can prepare for any outcome.
-Even if the terms or clauses causing the risk cannot be changed immediately, having the information means that organisations are fully aware of the possibility and can reduce their liabilities, avoiding any long-term, irreversible damage.
+Contractual audit risk (including financial, reputational or legal risks) can be identified in advance, meaning that an organisation can prepare for any outcome.
+Even if the terms or clauses causing the risk cannot be changed immediately, having the information indicates that organisations are fully aware of the possibility and can reduce their liabilities, avoiding any long-term, irreversible damage.

 Create Better Business Relationships

-When examining customer-focused agreements, contract audits are there to ensure that the required product or service was delivered correctly and that all financial obligations were completed.
-By continually monitoring these contracts and the parties’ requirements, the business can avoid under-delivering, and develop a better and more trusting relationship with their customers.
+When examining customer-focused agreements, contract audits ensure all products or services are correct and financial obligations are in line with the deal.
+By continually monitoring these contracts and the parties’ requirements, the business can avoid under-delivering and develop a better relationship with their customers.

-When a contract audit is completed collaboratively, transparency between the organisations is increased dramatically and problems can be fixed by all involved.
-This generates a more personal relationship across the board and helps to improve future agreements, providing benefits (potentially even financial ones) to each party.
+At the end of a collaborative contract audit, transparency between the organisations is much higher, and all involved can fix problems.
+It creates a more personal relationship across the board and helps to improve future agreements, providing benefits (potentially even financial ones) to each party.